 Whatever type of malocclusion you have, the good news is that you don’t have to live with wonky teeth and all the problems they bring.
 There are various treatments which can improve your bite, the appearance of your teeth, or both.
 Options include braces, veneers and surgery, depending on the severity of the misalignment.

 You’ll need to visit a dentist for a consultation to discuss your options.
-If you’re considering invisible braces, remember you can check your eligibility here in just a couple of minutes.
+If you’re considering invisible braces, search for Invisalign dentists near you or quickly check your eligibility now with Invisalign’s Smile Assessment tool.